ManuelMagalhaes/BlankToSelf/README.md

-# Target Self
+# NoBlank

-I dislike how clicking on some links opens a new window or tab, so I decided to develop an extension called "Target Self" that solves the problem by modifying the target attribute of a link.
+This is a simple Chrome extension that replaces the "\_blank" from target attribute of anchor elements with "\_self".

+I developed this because I personally dislike having a new tab/window opened when I don't expect it to happen.
+Not saying there aren't good reasons to use \_blank, it's just that I often find cases that I rather not have it.